elmtree-askmo/cloudcannon-app/content/learn/biotechnology/describe-the-characteristics-of-prokaryotic-cells-found-in-bacteria-and-archaea.md

 url: /learn/biotechnology/questions/describe-the-characteristics-of-prokaryotic-cells-found-in-bacteria-and-archaea
 score: -1.0
 related_article1:
-    id: 166194
+    id: 166186
-    title: How do the levels of biological organization progress from molecular to ecological levels?
+    title: >-
+        What are the main differences between the domains Bacteria, Archaea, and Eukarya?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-the-levels-of-biological-organization-progress-from-molecular-to-ecological-levels
+    url: /learn/biotechnology/questions/what-are-the-main-differences-between-the-domains-bacteria-archaea-and-eukarya
 related_article2:
     id: 166177
+    title: >-
-    title: What is the significance of gradual genetic change in the concept of evolution?
+        What is the significance of gradual genetic change in the concept of evolution?
     subject: Biotechnology
     url: /learn/biotechnology/questions/what-is-the-significance-of-gradual-genetic-change-in-the-concept-of-evolution
 related_article3:
-    id: 166181
+    id: 166176
-    title: Why is biodiversity important in organizing species and understanding evolutionary history?
+    title: >-
+        Explain the role of evolution in the growth and reproduction of living organisms.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/why-is-biodiversity-important-in-organizing-species-and-understanding-evolutionary-history
+    url: /learn/biotechnology/questions/explain-the-role-of-evolution-in-the-growth-and-reproduction-of-living-organisms
 related_article4:
     id: 166197
+    title: >-
-    title: How do control and experimental groups differ in scientific experimentation?
+        How do control and experimental groups differ in scientific experimentation?
     subject: Biotechnology
     url: /learn/biotechnology/questions/how-do-control-and-experimental-groups-differ-in-scientific-experimentation
 related_article5:
-    id: 166175
+    id: 166176
-    title: How do metabolism and homeostasis contribute to the survival of living organisms?
+    title: >-
+        Explain the role of evolution in the growth and reproduction of living organisms.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-metabolism-and-homeostasis-contribute-to-the-survival-of-living-organisms
+    url: /learn/biotechnology/questions/explain-the-role-of-evolution-in-the-growth-and-reproduction-of-living-organisms
 ---

 &nbsp;